 His initial experiences to save rainforests, beginning at Terania Creek, inspired John Seed to establish and lead the organisation in its participation in the struggles to save the temperate rainforests of Tasmania in 1982 (Franklin River Blockade) and the tropical rainforests of Far North Queensland in 1983-84 (Daintree Blockade).

-Deep Ecology and Work that Reconnects events.
-This profound work is based on the principle that we will not solve the environmental crises of our time unless we heal ourselves from the myth of separation from nature (John Seed).
-See our old website for lots of information, links and history!
+Deep Ecology and the Work that Reconnects is based on the principle that we will not solve the systemic environmental crises of our time unless we heal ourselves from the myth of separation from nature and reconnect at a visceral level to the web of life.

 In 2021-22 so far, several immersive experiences have been run by John Seed and friends.
 Funds have gone to support the ongoing efforts of our frontline allies in Ecuador to resist mining.